 - I have an engaged audience that can move the needle for them, in an organic way:

 - Invested in HelloSign as an 18-year old kid with no track record, after attending YC’s Demo Day by cold emailing Paul Graham.
 (Anyone can do this, few do.)

 - This tweet got 200K impressions, led to 200 emails from URM founders, and 4 checks wired:

 My primary focus will be helping founders think through their product, offering design and marketing feedback as they head toward their next financial milestone, often a Series A.

 - Earliest-stage startups (and tokens)

 - Fees: standard 2% / 20% (+ .15% AL fees), 30% after 3x

 - Minimum: $12.5K per quarter

-LPs include Naval Ravikant, Arlan Hamilton, Matt Mullenweg, Elad Gil, Tim Ferriss, John Lilly, Minal Hasan, Josh Kopelman, Marc Andreessen, and Nick Kokonas.
+LPs include Naval Ravikant, Arlan Hamilton, Matt Mullenweg, Elad Gil, Tim Ferriss, John Lilly, Minal Hasan, Josh Kopelman, Marc Andreessen, Tiger Global, and Nick Kokonas.

-If you’re a Qualified Purchaser, meaning $5m in “investments” which includes any vested startup stock you own, you can use this link which lowers the minimum to $1K (thanks to an SEC rule).
+If you’re a Qualified Purchaser, meaning $5m in “investments” which includes any vested startup stock–I’m talking to you, founders!–you can use this link which lowers the minimum to $1K a quarter (thanks to an SEC rule).